 Gobbledegook was set up in 2007 by Theatre Artists Lorna Rees and Adam Coshan, both graduates from the Central School of Speech and Drama.
-The company COLLABORATE WITH a variety of talented artists, musicians and scientists depending on the project.
+The company collaborate with a variety of talented artists, musicians and scientists depending on the project.

 Gobbledegook is frequently commissioned to make work for the outdoors or for non-performance spaces, including for Inside Out Dorset, Ageas Salisbury International Festival, B-Side Multimedia Festival and Camp Bestival.
-In 2015 Gobbledegook were awarded one of the prestigious Without Walls Commissions for our piece, Ear Trumpet and in 2016 were made Associate Artists of the Point, Eastleigh.
-Gobbledegook Theatre were Associate Artists for the Bournemouth Arts By the Sea Festival and for four years worked on curating and commissioning their street theatre programme.
+In 2015 Gobbledegook were awarded one of the prestigious Without Walls Commissions for Ear Trumpet and in 2016 were made Associate Artists of the Point, Eastleigh.
+The company were Artists in Residence for the Jurassic Coast Trust (UNESCO World Heritage Site) and were Associate Artists for the Bournemouth Arts By the Sea Festival, for four years working on curating and commissioning their street theatre programme.

-Participation and Learning is embedded in all of the company's work, and we have a rich history of socially engaged practice.
+Participation and Learning is embedded in all of the company's work, and they have a rich history of socially engaged practice.
 Gobbledegook do not have a hierarchy of site or audience, believing that some of the most prestigious places we are invited to work are schools, nurseries and universities.
 Gobbledegook are Arts Education specialists, and have a long track record of delivering original arts workshops and residencies.

-Our playful participation work usually connects to nature, landscape and the Earth Sciences.
+Their playful participation work usually connects to nature, landscape and the Earth Sciences.

 Lorna REES - Artistic DIRECTOR

-Lorna Rees is Artistic Director of Gobbledegook Theatre.
-She grew up mainly in Dorset and graduated in 2001 from the Central School of Speech and Drama with a 1st in Drama and Education.
-She is an artist, writer, musician, director, performer, producer and designer/maker.
-On graduation, Lorna's first job was for the Royal Court Theatre and she was subsequently Education and Community Manager for two London venues.
+On graduation from the Central School of Speech and Drama in 2001, Lorna's first job was for the Royal Court Theatre and she was subsequently Education and Community Manager for two London venues.
 She has worked for many other organisations including The Roundhouse, Greenwich Theatre, Lighthouse and FUEL.